Nora-unfound/Message-Board/README.md

 # Message Board

-Message Board is a clean and functional web application built with Flask.
+Message Board is a web application built with Flask.
 It allows users to register, log in, post messages, and manage their personal information.
-The app is designed with consistency and simplicity in mind.

 ---